pampatzoglou/articles/StatefulWorkloads.md

 * Burstable: Allows flexibility but risks eviction under high cluster load.
 Suitable for less critical workloads.
 * BestEffort: Most vulnerable to eviction.
 Not recommended for databases.

-Recommendation: Set both requests and limits to the same value to ensure a Guaranteed QoS class, reducing the chances of eviction.
+Recommendation: Set both requests and limits to the same value to ensure a Guaranteed QoS class, reducing the chances of eviction especially for the critical PRIMARY pod.
+Replicas can be Burstable as you will have multiple instances for them.

 ## 3. Pod Priority and Preemption
 When the cluster runs out of resources, Kubernetes evicts lower-priority pods first.
 To protect database pods, you should leverage a PriorityClass with a high value to ensure database pods are scheduled before lower-priority workloads.
 Example of a high-priority class: